LucaDiFiori/CPP---Module---00/README.md

 ### 1 Static Member Variables
 Static member variables are declared inside the class with the static keyword and must be defined outside the class.

 **'static' means that there is only one copy of the variable shared across all instances of the class, regardless of how many objects are created.
-It belongs to the class itself, not to any specific object of the class**
+It belongs to the class itself, not to any specific object of the class**.

 So a static variable in a class means that all instances (objects) of that class share the same copy of the variable.
 If you change the value of a static variable in one instance of the class, the change will be reflected in all other instances of the class.